The metal is popular among investors as it can act as a hedge against inflation and crises.

 Ultimately, like most investments, Gold can be a great addition to your portfolio.

-But, it is important for you to know your reason for its inclusion as well as ensuring that it helps you reach your long-term financial goals.
+But, you need to know your reason for its inclusion as well as ensure that it helps you reach your long-term financial goals.

 What Are Your Thoughts on Gold as an Investment?